JONeillSr/Outlook-Tools/SendEmailFromOutlook/email-template.md

 ## Template Notes

-1. Save this template as a Word document (.docx)
-2. The `[GivenName]` placeholder will be automatically replaced with each recipient's first name from the CSV
+1. The `[GivenName]` placeholder will be automatically replaced with each recipient's first name from the CSV
 3. Maintain the formatting (bold text, paragraphs) in the Word document
 4. You can customize:
    - Company/personal branding